 Let us suppose . . . that a dozen witnesses testify to an occurrence.
 Then my belief in that occurrence rests on the belief that each of those men is generally to be believed upon oath.
 Yet the fact testified to is made more certain than that any one of those men is generally to be believed.
 In the same way, to the developed mind of man, his own existence is supported by every other fact . . . .

 An argument for one’s own existence can be built using as premises every other fact of which one is aware.
 This would form an enormously thick cable, in contrast to the feeble thread by which Descartes’ belief in his own existence dangles.

-Stopping point for Tuesday January 15.
-We will finish Peirce’s criticisms of Decartes at the beginning of the next class.
+Stopping point for Monday January 12.
 For next time, read through the end of section IV of “The Fixation of Belief” (pp. 107-15).

-As Peirce said in a 1898 lecture he entitled “Training in Reasoning,” “[d]etached experiments, like detached thoughts or detached soldiers, are of little account.
-It is when they are massed into squads, and companies, and battalions, and regiments, and brigades, and divisions, and armies that they become strong and stronger.”
-(RLT 188)
+As Peirce said in an 1898 lecture he called “Training in Reasoning,” “[d]etached experiments, like detached thoughts or detached soldiers, are of little account.
+It is when they are massed into squads, and companies, and battalions, and regiments, and brigades, and divisions, and armies that they become strong and stronger” (RLT 188, not in your textbook).

 Summa Theologica Qn.2 Ar.3.

 “Questions Concerning Certain Faculties Claimed for Man,” CP 5.237; not in your textbook.

 Copyright © 2015 Robert Lane.
 All rights reserved.